chollinger93/chollinger-blog/content/posts/2024/08/why-i-still-self-host/index.md

 Not recommended and unsupported?
 Sure!
 So is using `zfs` via an USB device.
 Still works (within reason)!

 {{< figure src="assets/image-20240607214732963.png" caption="Promox nodes" attr="by me" attrlink="https://chollinger.com" >}}

+I mentioned "Poor man's High Availability" a second ago: Funnily enough, [Linus Tech Tips](https://www.youtube.com/watch?v=hNrr0aJgxig) recently made a video about Proxmox proper H/A VMs and failovers.
+My DNS setup is not that, but _could_ be, since I now have 3 nodes, thanks to my frankenstein'd ARM node.
+And as they say: Three's a quorum, baby!

+*As another little side tangent*: The first time I dealt with "quorums" was in the early `hadoop` days, where manually configuring `zookeeper`, `hdfs` etc. and making sure your cluster can form a quorum was actually important.
+It was certainly more complicated than "just deploy this job to AWS" (and I don't want to do that again), but it certainly taught me a lot about how the sausage is made!

 ### `zfs` + Proxmox eat memmory and will OOM kill your VMS